jryan128/thingo/genre-rest-server/README.md

 * Made and run with Intellij.
 * When running you must provide the system properties `javax.net.ssl.keyStore` and `javax.net.ssl.keyStorePassword`.
-* Cleans up properly to OS kill signals.
+* Cleans up properly to OS kill signals (SIGHUP, etc).

 An example, running the server with an example keystore in the current path: